Langtang, Gosainkunda and Helambu Trek 17 Days

 Acclimatization And High-Altitude Sickness

-We can categorize AMS into three categories with its symptoms.
-The trekker suffering from normal AMS feels giddy, gets headache, Nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to less amount of oxygen.
-Likewise, trekkers suffering from mild AMS show symptoms of dizziness, muscular pain, insomnia, headache, vomit, loss of appetite, rapid heartbeat, and shortness of breath.
+We can categorize AMS into three categories, including its symptoms.
+The trekker suffering from regular AMS feels giddy, gets headaches and nausea, and is out of breath.
+It would help if you did not worry as it disappears after the body gets used to less oxygen.
+Likewise, trekkers suffering from mild AMS show symptoms of dizziness, muscular pain, insomnia, headache, vomiting, loss of appetite, rapid heartbeat, and shortness of breath.
 Mild AMS can be treated with anti-headache medicines.

-A person suffering from serious AMS shows heightened symptoms including shortness of breath even while taking rest.
-The trekker with serious symptoms can barely walk and fluids may start building up in the lungs.
-The trekker having serious AMS has to be taken to the lower altitude immediately.
+A person suffering from severe AMS shows heightened symptoms, including shortness of breath, even while taking rest.
+The trekker with severe symptoms can barely walk, and fluids may start building up in the lungs.
+The trekker with severe AMS must be taken to a lower altitude immediately.

 Advanced cases of AMS